sagemathinc/cocalc-doc/source/teaching-tips_and_tricks.rst

 Note: in some cases, the pdf file cannot be created; in this case, the utility creates html instead of pdf.

-.. index:: Course; copy missing files
+.. index:: Courses; copy missing files
-.. index:: Course; catch up student
+.. index:: Courses; catch up student

 .. _copy-missing-files: